prettymuchbryce/easystarjs/README.md

 ## Running the example locally

-In order to run the example do the follow.
+In order to run the example do the following.

 	git clone https://github.com/prettymuchbryce/easystarjs.git